microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls whether to use the deprecated legacy mode for text and file search.
 It supports some text encodings that are not supported by the standard ripgrep-based search.
   "search.useLegacySearch": false,

   // Whether to use the PCRE2 regex engine in text search.
-This enables using some advanced regex features like lookbehind and backreferences.
+This enables using some advanced regex features like lookahead and backreferences.
 However, not all PCRE2 features are supported - only features that are also supported by JavaScript.
   "search.usePCRE2": false,

   // Controls whether to open Replace Preview when selecting or replacing a match.